top of page

 • You will soon come to another cliff face, which you will need to ascend.
 The waterfall is small, but the cliff is a bit higher than the previous one.
 Again, there are metal hand/feet grips set into the rock.
 There is also another pool here.

 • Continue to the White Waterfall, so-called because much of the rock around this waterfall is white chalk.
-This underlies the basalt in this area and has become exposed.
+This underlies the basalt in this area and has become exposed by erosion.
 Shortly before the waterfall, you will need to cross the stream, but this is not difficult.
 The trail splits and there is an optional descent to the pool by the waterfall.
 One can also swim here.

-• Adjacent to the parking lot is a paved path that leads to a paved tayelet or bicycle/footpath called the Southern Golan Promenade, and this will take you back to Avnei Eitan.
+• Adjacent to the parking lot is a paved path that leads to a paved tayelet or bicycle/footpath called the Southern Golan Promenade, which will take you back to Avnei Eitan.
 Turn left onto this path.
 The path is not particularly exciting and there are limited views over the wadi below.
-However, it is a quicker way back to Avnei Eitan.
-Shortly before reaching Avnei Eitan, you will come to Mitzpe Habanim, an overlook over the nahal.
-There is a recorded explanation in Hebrew about this wadi.
+However, it is a much quicker way of getting back to Avnei Eitan than hiking by the stream.
+Shortly before reaching Avnei Eitan, you will come to the overlook of Mitzpe Habanim.
+There is a recorded explanation in Hebrew about the wadi.

 • You will soon reach the entrance into Avnei Eitan.
-Turn right on the paved path to the parking lot.
+Turn right onto the paved path to the parking lot.

 The White Waterfall.jpeg